Harper Simon

-Over the years, Simon has appeared as a musical guest on The Tonight Show with Jay Leno, Late Night with David Letterman, Jimmy Kimmel Live, and Late Night with Jimmy Fallon, and has been featured in Rolling Stone, Paper, Mojo, Uncut, Clash, The Independent, and London Times.
+The son of Paul Simon and Peggy Harper, Simon has released several studio albums, his music has been featured in film & TV shows, including HBO's Girls.
+As a musical guest he has appeared on The Tonight Show with Jay Leno, Late Night with David Letterman, Jimmy Kimmel Live, and Late Night with Jimmy Fallon, and he has been featured in Rolling Stone, Paper, Mojo, Uncut, Clash, The Independent, and The Times (London).